embergershared/template-net6console/README.md

 There are a lots of features and practices that can, and should, be added.

-I use `.NET 6 LTS` version, but it is a personal choice, not a recommendation.
+I use `.NET 6 LTS` version.
+It is a personal choice, not a recommendation.

-But this is a way better starting point than the default "Console App".
+This is a **WAY BETTER** starting point than the default "Console App".